Business Insurance in Delaware

-Companies in Delaware can protect their livelihood by seeking business insurance to preserve their earnings from work-related incidents like a customer tripping or an employee sustaining an injury at work.
-The Diamond State is home to more than 80,000 small businesses that provide the financial backbone for the state's companies.
+Delaware has a great business environment, with approx 67% of Fortune 500 companies incorporated in Delaware alone.
+This makes Delaware a unique state where ease of business has created jobs and taxation with an additional 1.5 million companies incorporated.
+However, like most companies, they protect their livelihood by seeking business insurance to preserve their earnings from work-related incidents like a customer-related accident or an employee sustaining an injury at work.
+The Diamond State is home to more than 27,000 small businesses that provide the financial backbone for the state's companies.
 You'll need the right business insurance coverage to keep your business successful in Delaware.

 Federal laws determine what businesses are required to acquire general liability protection anywhere in Delaware, from Wilmington to Dover.